Karlinde/bondgraph/README.md

 # Print the dictionary of state numbers and the right hand side of their state equations:
 print(state_equations)
 # {1: (F - inertia_state*k_f)/m}

+# If using the optional visualization features, generate and display a graphviz graph:
+from bondgraph.visualization import gen_graphviz

+output_graph = gen_graphviz(graph)
+output.view()
 ```

 ## Limitations